Eye Related Apps for Mobiles and Tablets

-According the the Colour blind Awareness there are 3 million colour blind people in the UK affecting approximately 1 in 12 men and 1 in 200 women, so it's very probably you will know a colour blind man and unlikely you will know a colour blind woman.
+According to Colour Blind Awareness there are 3 million colour blind people in the UK affecting approximately 1 in 12 men and 1 in 200 women, so it's very probably you will know a colour blind man and unlikely you will know a colour blind woman.

 Color Blind Pal.
-This app, by Vincent Fiorentini, is a must try for anyone who is colour blind.
-If you have moderate deuteranopia, (color-blindness resulting from insensitivity to green light)which affects you may find this app useful.
+This app, by Vincent Fiorentini, is a must-try for anyone who is colour-blind.
+If you have moderate deuteranopia, (colour blindness resulting from insensitivity to green light)which affects you may find this app useful.
 This app allows you to “shift” colours.
 The app allows people to get the names for colours they are looking at, including simple, common names, scientific names, and colloquial names.
 You can also pull the RGB values for colours as well.

-It allows he user to see how people with a dichromat colour blindness see the world around them
+It allows the user to see how people with dichromat colour blindness see the world around them

 Apps for Coloured Contact Lenses

-Eye Colour Studio is a great app allowing you try out various colours, not just one brand, so you can see how you would lookd wihth bluel gren or brown eyes, or be inventive, just try changing one eye colour for that wow affect.
-This app also allows you to try craxy fx lenses so why not try out cats eye or Sauron! https://play.google.com/store/apps/details?id=com....
+Eye Colour Studio is a great app that allows you to try out various colours, not just one brand, so you can see how you would look with blue green or brown eyes, or be inventive, and just try changing one eye colour for that wow effect.
+This app also allows you to try Craxy FX lenses so why not try out Cats Eye or Sauron! https://play.google.com/store/apps/details?id=com....

 Apps For Macular Degeneration